UDaB: UD Alternative Breaks Program

 History: UDaB began in 2010 and piloted its first program during the 2011 Spring Break.
 In that first year, 92 student participants and 12 student leaders traveled to five communities to pursue service projects related to homelessness, food scarcity, disaster relief, outdoor education for urban youth, and trail-building in a national forest.

-During this past spring of 2013, UDaB sent 152 participants on five alternative spring break trips.
-Students completed 5365 service hours that week and helped five communities in need.
-Highlights from these trips are commemorated in the UDaB 2013 video.
+During this past spring of 2014, UDaB sent 186 participants on eight alternative spring break trips.
+Students completed about 6,150 service hours that week and helped eight communities in need.

 UDaB has been the recipient of support from the families and friends of participants, and through a generous grant from the UD Alumni Association.
 The program is grateful for all of the support from the university community and the contributions from donors.